 For the latest information on Part L 2021, visit our Part L 2021 Hub

 In both England and Wales, Building Regulations for the conservation of fuel and power are covered by Part L and its accompanying Approved Documents.
 For Scotland, the regulations are supported by Technical Handbooks, Section 6 of which deals with energy.
-For Northern Ireland the regulations are in Part F, last updated in 2006.
+For Northern Ireland the regulations are in Parts F1 and F2, last updated in June 2022.
 There is also a corresponding Part L for the Republic of Ireland.

 Ahead of the introduction of the original 2016 zero carbon homes target, the UK Government dropped its zero carbon buildings policy in England.
 However, new low energy homes are expected to become the norm following a consultation on Approved Document L in England.
-Set for publication before the end of 2021 and coming into force in June 2022, the new Part L in England is anticipated to be followed by the Future Homes Standard in 2025.
+Published in December 2021 and in force since June 2022, the new Part L in England is anticipated to be followed by the Future Homes Standard in 2025.